Managing the SaaS subscription life cycle

 If SSO requires that an administrator must grant permission to an app, the description of the offer in Partner Center must disclose that admin-level access is required.
 This disclosure is to comply with commercial marketplace certification policies.

 After sign in, the customer should complete the SaaS configuration on the publisher side.
 Then the publisher must call the Activate Subscription API to send a signal to Azure Marketplace that the provisioning of the SaaS account is complete.
 This action will start the customer's billing cycle.
-If the Activate Subscription API call is not successful, the customer isn't billed for the purchase.
+If the Activate Subscription API call isn't successful, the customer isn't billed for the purchase.

 Both the purchaser and the billing account owner will receive an email requesting them to configure the account.